 Instructing an estate agent

 At McSherry Halliday, we have an Estate Agency department who can take care of all the advertising, any negotiation on price and if required show viewers around the house on your behalf.
 Our estate agents are experienced and have a good knowledge of the local area and can create an advert which effectively showcases your home and highlights local amenities.
 We can provide you with a free no obligation valuation of your home – our Valuer will provide you with a realistic valuation based on the current market.

 We offer a combined Estate Agency and Conveyancing fee package – please contact us for further information on this.
-As well as a competitive fee, clients who sign up to the combined package benefit from a pre-marketing title examination included in the price, mortgage advice at no cost to you, a free Will within one month of completion and no cancellation fee if you decide to withdraw from the contract.
+As well as a competitive fee, clients who sign up to the combined package benefit from a pre-marketing title examination included in the price, a free Will within one month of completion and no cancellation fee if you decide to withdraw from the contract.

 What we provide as conveyancers in your sale